 Under the radar: history lessons

-Kokino megalithic observatory, Macedonia: A fascinating place most people have never heard of, Kokino megalithic observatory in northeast Macedonia is a Bronze Age archaeological site discovered in 2001.
+Kokino megalithic observatory, North Macedonia: A fascinating place most people have never heard of, Kokino megalithic observatory in North Macedonia is a Bronze Age archaeological site discovered in 2001.
 Significant recognition soon came from NASA: in 2005 the agency placed Kokino on its list of the world’s most significant ancient observatories alongside Stonehenge, Abu Simbel and Angkor Wat.
 Kokino is also on Unesco’s tentative World Heritage list.
 Numerous artefacts unearthed at the site include ceramic vessels, stone axes and more, while excavations of an Iron Age settlement found at the locality’s southern terrace are in the works.
 The seemingly random pile of rocks is a window to an ancient civilisation: the main elements of this sacred site, which was used in ancient times for the observation of celestial bodies and recording of solstices and equinoxes, are stone throne seats and east-horizon markers for the positions of the sun and the moon.
 Ancient midsummer rituals (probably related to the celebrations of the harvest season) are re-enacted these days as the annual Wake of the Kokino Dawn (31 July), featuring recitals and music performances.

 Tip: It’s recommended to visit the Kokino site with a guide from the Kumanovo National Museum (Done Božinov 24, 500m from the bus stop; open Tuesday to Sunday), as it’s not signposted.
 Bronze Age artefacts discovered at the site are also exhibited at the museum.
 Kokino is located about 35km northeast of Kumanovo.